 (9) Interest rates have been adjusted on certain term loans and revolvers.
-These rate adjustments are temporary in nature due to financial or payment covenant violations in the original credit agreements, or permanent in nature per loan amendment or waiver documents.
+These rate adjustments are temporary in nature due to tier pricing arrangements or financial or payment covenant violations in the original credit agreements, or permanent in nature per loan amendment or waiver documents.
 The table below summarizes these rate adjustments by portfolio company: